SAFEHR-data/PIXL/docs/setup/developer.md

 #### Enabling default Docker socket for testing `pixl_core`

 We have tests in `pixl_core` for uploading DICOM to XNAT as an endpoint.
-These tests use [`xnat4tests`](https://github.com/Australian-Imaging-Service/xnat4tests) to spin up a docker images running XNAT.
+These tests use [`xnat4tests`](https://github.com/Australian-Imaging-Service/xnat4tests) to spin up a docker container running XNAT.

 `xnat4tests` requires you to allow the Docker daemon to listen for Docker Engine API requests via the default socket.
 This is because `xnat4tests` set up the XNAT Container Service for launching other containers that run